 The latest CCIB news, events, initiatives, and resources.

-Introducing Canadian Council for Indigenous Business
+Canadian Council for Indigenous Business

 After 40 years of supporting Indigenous businesses across Canada, we’re excited to announce that our name has changed to Canadian Council for Indigenous Business, bringing with it a modernized and refreshed brand.
+But our brand refresh is more than a logo.
+It’s about reaffirming our dedication to supporting Indigenous businesses and fostering economic growth in Indigenous communities.
+Our new look reflects our past while embracing the future, symbolizing our commitment to continued growth and innovation.

-New Issue of Indigenous Business Report
+Read the latest edition of CCIB's Indigenous Business Report

 Our Programs